ilenhanako/it-kid-book/infant/folder.md

-#A Baby is Born

-Modern babies like books too.
+#Toy Storage

-When you go to a library, you would see different sections.
+When you go to a library, you would find different book sections.
 Children section, fiction section, or IT section.
-Within the section, for example children section you would see different rack for e.g. baby rack, pre-teen rack, teenager rack.
+Within the section, you would find different rack for e.g. baby rack, pre-teen rack, teenager rack.
 And within a rack you would see the actual books.

 What’s the purpose of having section and rack?
 Imagine if a librarian just dump all of the books in a big room.
 How would you find your favorite book like Geronimo Stilton among millions of  other books that the library has?